projecttacoma/bulk-export-server/README.md

 Once MongoDB is running on your machine, run the `npm start` command to start up the FHIR server at `localhost:3000`.
 The server can also be run in "watch" mode with `npm run start:watch`.

 For ease of testing, it is recommended to download [Insomnia API Client and Design Tool](https://insomnia.rest) for sending HTTP requests to the server and [Robo 3T](https://robomongo.org) as a GUI for viewing the Mongo database.

+## Server Endpoints

+The server supports the following endpoints:

+#### All Patients

+FHIR Operation to obtain a detailed set of FHIR resources of diverse resource types pertaining to all patients.

+Endpoint: `GET [fhir base]/Patient/$export`

+#### System Level Export

+Export data from a FHIR server, whether or not it is associated with a patient.
+This supports use cases like backing up a server, or exporting terminology data by restricting the resources returned using the `_type` parameter.

+Endpoint: `GET [fhir base]/$export`

+For more information on the export endpoints, read this documentation on the [Export Request Flow](https://hl7.org/fhir/uv/bulkdata/export/index.html#request-flow).

 ## License